• Updated on Dec 2, 2025

 Manaslu Region is a restricted and highly conserved area.
 Finding any means of transportation is impossible throughout, and hence, the trail remains a paradise with homestay accommodation.

-On the other hand, Annapurna is a conserved area, but to some extent, there is road access to lower areas of villages and one can find standard tea houses and lodges.
-Further, some parts of the Annapurna Circuit Trails can be shortened via the road drive and this makes the entire Annapurna and Manaslu Circuit Trek together possible in a short time frame.
+On the other hand, Annapurna is a conserved area, but to some extent, there is road access to the lower areas of villages, and one can find standard tea houses and lodges.
+Further, some parts of the Annapurna Circuit Trail can be shortened via the road drive, and this makes the entire Annapurna and Manaslu Circuit Trek together possible in a short time frame.

 muktinath village